Darth-arcux/Pesmos-Graphing-Calculator/README.md

 - Robust error handling and “safe” array sanitization.

 # NOTE 2: #
-# To download specific versions of this program, avail the different branches given (version specifications are given) #
-# Otherwise download the latest version of the program from the "Latest-Release" branch #
+# To download specific versions of this program, avail the different branches given (version specifications are given), otherwise download the latest version of the program from the "Latest-Release" branch. #

-Check attached licenses in each version of the program for ease of access.
+# NOTE 3: Check attached licenses in each version of the program for ease of access. #